Healthy Homes Assessment Maraenui

 Maraenui Moisture Ingress & Drainage

-Protecting your rental property from the effects of moisture isn’t just a matter of the interior of the building it’s also about the outside.
-You must ensure there is somewhere for rain, surface and underground water to flow and prevent it from getting into the building.
-When it is about damp and water, it is usually the concerns you don’t notice that could become a major issue that can cause the property to suffer and harming the tenant’s well-being.
+Making sure your rental property is protected from the effects of moisture isn’t just a matter of the inside It’s about having to make sure there is somewhere to allow surface, rain and ground water to go, and to prevent it from getting inside.
+When it concerns damp and moisture it’s often what you don’t see that could become a major issue and end up causing damages to your investment and harming your tenant’s health.

-Rental properties should have efficient drainage to eliminate floodwaters, surface water and ground water.
-This includes an appropriate outfall or runoff.
-Making sure that the water has a place to go, and that it isn’t allowed to remain beneath structures is an crucial aspect of making sure your property is dry.
+Rental properties should have effective drainage to get rid of the stormwater and surface waters and groundwater, with an appropriate outfall or runoff.
+Making sure that water has a location to go, and that it doesn’t sit beneath structures is a crucial aspect of making sure your property is dry.

-In addition to a drainage system to avoid the ingress of moisture, if your rental has an enclosed gap between the floor and the soil, a ground-water barrier should be put in place if it is reasonably practicable to do so.
+In addition to a drainage system to prevent water ingress, if the rental is enclosed between floorboards and ground, a ground moisture barrier must be put in place when it is reasonably practicable to install it.

-An underground moisture barrier typically an insulating sheet of polythene laid over the ground, to block any moisture in the ground from rising into the building.
-It also assists in preventing from causing damage to the flooring insulation.
+The ground-moisture barrier usually made of polythene and is laid on top of the ground, to block any moisture in the ground from rising into the home.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection